paeby/UserCounter/README.md

 Other connectors could be added for example to consume other topics and we could create a generic `Consumer` and `Producer`abstract class.

 ### com.doodle.containers
-Case classes encapsulating the data structures used in the project are in the containers package.
+Case classes encapsulating the data structures used in the project are in the `containers` package.
 It contains the input/output topic format and the performance data we write to the CSV.
+Scala `case classes` are very useful to model immutable data.

 ### com.doodle.stream
-The `User Counter Application` is inside the `stream` package.
+The `User Counter Application` resides inside the `stream` package.
 It starts the kafka consumer and finishes only if we interrupt the program.
 It also instantiates a `UserCounterState` which helps counting the number of unique `User IDs` in the current time window.
 Please find below the details of the counting algorithm:

 #### User Counter Algorithm
 We know that `User frames` arrive 99.9% of the time within a delay of 5 seconds.
-We want therefore to count the number of unique users within the current time window and include `User frame` arriving a bit late before publishing to the output topic the number of unique users.
+We want therefore to count the number of unique users within the current time window and include `User frames` arriving a bit late before publishing to the output topic the number of unique `User IDs`.
 To do so, we keep the following state variables:
 * `currentTimeWindow`: the timestamp of the beginning of the current time window.
 It is the `currentTimestamp - currentTimestamp % [WINDOW TIME INTERVAL]`.
 By default `[WINDOW TIME INTERVAL]` is set to 1 minute.
-* `currentWindowUsers`: a `HashSet<UserId>` containing the `User IDs` of the with a `ts` in the `currentTimeWindow`
+* `currentWindowUsers`: a `HashSet<UserId>` containing the `User IDs` with a `ts` in the `currentTimeWindow`
 * `nextWindowUsers`: a `HashSet<UserId>` containing the `User IDs` arriving in the next time window, before the current time window is closed as a delay is tolerated.
 We choose to use `HashSet` as adding an element is done in O(1) and also getting the set size.